canonical/pylego/CONTRIBUTING.md

 # Requirements

 Integration tests use [pebble](https://github.com/letsencrypt/pebble), a testing ACME server created by LetsEncrypt.
-Go needs to be installed, and GOPATH needs to be configured in order to clone and install this dependency.
+Go needs to be installed, and the PATH needs to include $GOBIN in order to clone and install this dependency.
+The integration test imports lepy assuming lepy is installed as a package, so installation is required for the integration test to execute properly.

 To install the testing dependencies:
 ```